 Ramadan, the ninth month of the Islamic calendar, begins 10–12 days earlier each year, allowing it to fall in every season throughout a 33-year cycle and is considered one of the holiest months of the year for Muslims.
 It is observed by Muslims worldwide as a month of fasting, prayer, spiritual reflection, and unity.
-This annual observance of Ramadan is regarded as one of the five pillars of Islam.
+This annual observance of Ramadan is regarded as one of the five pillars of Islam and will be celebrated from April 2 to May 2 this year.

 History of Ramadan